elitecoder10/Advent-of-FPGA-2025/README.md

 - Extra full rotations directly from the distance value
 - This results in a low-latency, single-cycle update design, well-suited for hardware.

-Files
+Files :

-- safe_dial.sv – RTL implementation
+- day1_p1.sv and day1_p2.sv – RTL implementation for part 1 and part 2
-- safe_dial_tb.sv – Testbench with puzzle input
+- day1_tb.sv – Testbench with puzzle input

-## Day 2 – Invalid Product IDs 🎁
+## Day 2 – Invalid Product IDs
 Problem Summary

 Given large ranges of product IDs, identify invalid IDs: